-For the case of \emph{graphic} tropical hyperplane arrangements (see Section \ref{def: graphic}) we have seen a connection to (usual) hyperplane arrangements.
+In Subsection \ref{subsec: graphic}, we saw a connection between graphic tropical hyperplane arrangements and classical hyperplane arrangements.
 In particular, the tropical complex associated to such an arrangement can be recovered as the subdivision of ${\mathbb R}^{d-1}$ obtained from a perturbation of the underlying graphic arrangement.
-As we have seen in Section \ref{sec: dimension} the fine type ideals of these arrangements can be recovered as the oriented matroid ideals of \cite{NPS}.
+As discussed in Section \ref{sec: dimension}, the fine type ideals of these arrangements can be recovered as the oriented matroid ideals of \cite{NPS}.

-In \cite{DocSan} it is shown that an affine slice of a graphic hyperplane arrangement associated to $G$ defines a cellular resolutions of the underlying \emph{$G$-parking function ideal} $M_G$.
+In \cite{DocSan} it is shown that an affine slice of a graphic hyperplane arrangement associated to $G$ defines a cellular resolution of the underlying \emph{$G$-parking function ideal} $M_G$.
 Here $M_G$ is a monomial ideal depending on a graph $G$ and a choice of root vertex $v \in G$, and whose standard monomial ideals corresponding to $G$-parking functions.
-These ideals were introduced in \cite{postnikovshapiro} and have connections to power ideals as well as chip-firing on graphs.
+These ideals were introduced in \cite{postnikovshapiro} and have connections to power ideals and chip-firing on graphs.

 One can see that $M_G$ can be obtained as a certain coarse type ideal associated to a graphic tropical hyperplane.
 An application of tropical convexity recovers the main result of \cite{DocSan}, and also places the theory in a broader context where, for instance, a choice of root vertex is not necessary.
-In particular the tropical theory allows one to define parking functions for arbitrary root polytopes.
+In particular, the tropical theory allows one to define parking functions for arbitrary root polytopes.
 We explore these ideas in \cite{ADSparking}.